Compassionate Tai Chi

+Taoist philosophy trickles down into our Tai Chi and Qigong practice, teaching us how to navigate daily life.
+Tai Chi and Qigong help us become more compassionate with ourselves and others, which helps us balance our heart-mind.
 Regular practice of the Classical Chinese arts helps bring about a positive change in personal health, happiness and longevity.
-The slow-moving exercises slow the mind down, reduce internal chatter and allow us to focus on the moment.
+The slow-moving exercises and stillness practices slow down the mind, reduce internal chatter and allow us to focus on the moment.
 Rather than living our days looking to the past or the future, we live as we are, right now.

-Tai Chi and Qigong help us uncover our potential, levels our emotions, opens our frame of mind, and helps us feel connectedness to find our natural path.
-As a method to help discover, accept and love ourselves, when we are aligned more with our natural state of being, we are more likely to have compassion and kindness for others.
-We engage in mindfulness in our practice, allow the mind and body to be fully relaxed, aware and attentive.
+Tai Chi and Qigong help us uncover our potential, level our emotions, open our frame of mind, and help us feel connected to our natural essence.
+As a method to help discover, accept and love ourselves, when we are aligned more with our natural state of being, we are more likely to have compassion for ourselves and others.
+We engage in mindfulness in our practice, allowing and training the mind and body to be fully relaxed, aware and attentive.
 We become physically and mentally centred in both movement and stillness.